 The placement of your fire suppression manual activation switch could put your facility at risk for dumping the suppression system.
 When the fire suppression manual activation switch is near other switches and buttons it creates confusion.
 This becomes even more of a risk when the staff regularly uses a nearby switch.
 One day they might get distracted and accidentally hit the manual fire suppression activation switch.

 Exhaust Fan and Filter Issues

 An improperly functioning or turned off kitchen hood exhaust fan keeps heat in the kitchen area.
 Once there’s enough heat the wet chemical fire suppression system will activate.
-Another common cause of accidental fire suppression system activations is removing exhaust filters from the kitchen hood.
+Another common cause of an accidental fire suppression system activation is removing exhaust filters from the kitchen hood.
 This exposes fusible links to excess amounts of heat and grease produced from cooking.